Revillagigedo Islands: Threats and conservation

 As late as 1956, it was said that:

 "The future of the avifauna of the islands appears to be secure at present.
 There are no human inhabitants, and no mammals of any kind except the moderate and apparently stable population of sheep on Socorro."

 But the unique ecology of the islands has since then come under threat from introduced species.
 The sheep were introduced to Socorro in 1869.
 Cats became established after 1953, probably in the early 1970s.
 Pigs were introduced to Clarión in 1979, and rabbits became feral at some earlier date.

 Several endemic species of Socorro are now threatened with extinction.
-The Socorro mockingbird (Mimodes graysoni) numbers less than 400 individuals altogether.
-The endemic Socorro parakeet (Aratinga brevipes) and Townsend's shearwater (Puffinus auricularis), are also endangered.
+The Socorro mockingbird (Mimodes graysoni) numbers fewer than 400 individuals altogether.
+The endemic Socorro parakeet (Psittacara brevipes) and Townsend's shearwater (Puffinus auricularis), are also endangered.
 The Socorro dove (Zenaida graysoni) is now extinct in the wild, but is being bred in captivity.
 The elf owl's Socorro subspecies Micrathene whitneyi graysoni appears to be extinct.
 Other plant and animal taxa in the archipelago are also considered threatened or nearly so.

 A number of conservation initiatives are dedicated to halting the destruction of the native ecosystems of the islands.
 Dr. Harmunt Walter of the University of California, Los Angeles (UCLA) and Dr. Luis F. Baptista of the California Academy of Sciences have coordinated breeding and reintroduction efforts for the Socorro dove since 1988, through the Island Endemics Institute.
 The Comité Científico para la Conservación y Restauración del Archipiélago Revillagigedo ("Scientific Committee for the Conservation and Restoration of the Revillagigedo Islands") was founded in 1996, and is a committee representing several organizations, including the Island Conservation & Ecology Group, Island Endemics Institute, the University of Missouri–St. Louis (UMSL), the National Autonomous University of Mexico (UNAM) and others.
 It is chaired by Dr. Walter and Dr. Luis Medrano of UNAM is its secretary.
 The committee has been advocating removal of the exotic species from the islands, especially the estimated 2000 sheep on Socorro, to allow the islands' ecology to recover, and adoption of a management plan to promote the recovery of the islands' native species, including reintroduction of the Socorro dove.

 Brattstrom and Howell who gave the optimistic outlook in 1956 went on to caution:

 "it may be hoped that the Mexican government will guard against the introduction of mammals such as rabbits, cats, goats and others that have invariably brought disaster to the flora and fauna of insular regions."